Woman suffers ‘most severe grade’ of traumatic brain injury after July 4 crash, driver still at large

-A woman who spent nearly two weeks in a coma after shielding her daughter from a crashing vehicle has reportedly been diagnosed with the worst case of a traumatic brain injury.
+A woman who spent nearly two weeks in a coma after shielding her daughter from

 What happened: Lam Nguyen, 44, and her daughter, Nhung Pham, 22, were watching fireworks in Anaheim, Calif., on Independence Day when a gray Chevy pickup truck plowed into the crowd they were standing with.
 Nguyen instinctively tried to protect Pham and consequently absorbed most of the impact.